mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 #### Annotation Display

 This section specifies the properties for an annotation _after_ it has been drawn on the video.
 By default an annotation is drawn using a the _Default color_ but each annotation may have it's own unique color assigned.
+Alternatively, all annotations can have a color assigned, when an annotation is created it get's assigned the default color.

 ![Network Preferences](assets/Prefs_Network.png)